G-Node/nix/docs/relacs.rst

 During a RePro run (the ``nix::Tag``) there may be several stimuli presented.
 In lines 5-13 the ``nix::Group`` that has the same name as the Tag is used to get the ``nix::MultiTags`` that are related to the FI-Curve RePro run.
-In line 15 we get search the feature that stores the stimulus intensity.
-This is prior knowledge.
+In line 15 we use prior knowledge to search the ``nix::Feature`` that stores the stimulus intensity.
 Lines 16, 17 create variables for storing the x- and y-values for the plot (the stimulus intensities and the firing rates, respectively).
 The ``for`` -loop in lines 19-25 then iterates over the number of positions (stimulus segments) and reads the duration of each stimulus presentation (line
 20) and the spike times observed in the respective stimulus segments.
 The firing rate is then simply calculated as the number of spikes per stimulus duration (line 22).
-The stimulus intensity is read from file using the ``mtag.retrieve_feature_data method`` (line 23, the method will be renamed in 1.5.x releases).
+The stimulus intensity is read from file using the ``mtag.retrieve_feature_data`` method(line 23, the method will be renamed in 1.5.x releases).
 Finally, the firing rate is plotted as a function of the stimulus intensity.